The Car Care Council has released a new informative video that explains the Tire Pressure Monitoring System (TPMS) found on

 Our customers say they can't find the same level of expertise that our auto mechanics provide anywhere else!
 Our certified technicians and experienced auto repair specialists provide 5-star service on domestic and import vehicles of all makes and models.

 Discover What We Do!

-4x4 Services, Alignment, Brakes, Car & Truck Care, Electric and Hybrid Vehicle , Electrical Services, Electronic Services, Engine & Transmission, Engine Maintenance, Expired Warranty Care, Fleet Brakes, Fleet Drive Train, Fleet Electrical, Fleet Electronics, Fleet Engine Work, Fleet Front End Services, Fleet General Services, Fleet Suspension Work, Fleet Tires, Fleet Wheel Services, General Services, Heating and Cooling Services, Ignition Interlock Systems , Import Cars & Trucks, Miscellaneous Services, Quick Lube Services, Tires, Towing, Transmission Services and Undercar Services
+4x4 Services, AC Repair, Alignment, Brakes, Car & Truck Care, Electric and Hybrid Vehicle , Electrical Services, Electronic Services, Engine & Transmission, Engine Maintenance, Expired Warranty Care, Fleet Brakes, Fleet Drive Train, Fleet Electrical, Fleet Electronics, Fleet Engine Work, Fleet Front End Services, Fleet General Services, Fleet Suspension Work, Fleet Tires, Fleet Wheel Services, General Services, Heating and Cooling Services, Ignition Interlock Systems , Import Cars & Trucks, Miscellaneous Services, Quick Lube Services, Tires, Towing, Transmission Services and Undercar Services

 Skyline Automotive Offers Auto Repair Services You Can Count On!

 As part of its efforts to educate motorists about the importance of preventative vehicle maintenance, the Car Care Council has

 Brake Safety Awareness Month in August is the perfect time to have your brakes checked to make sure they are

 A new video from the Car Care Council, entitled "Auto Care Goes a Long Way," shows how vehicle owners can

 According to recent studies, 5 percent of all motor vehicle fatalities are clearly caused by automobile maintenance neglect.

 The cooling system should be completely flushed and refilled about every 24 months.
 The level, condition, and concentration of coolant should be checked.
 (A 50/50 mix of anti-freeze and water is usually recommended.)